afrimapr/afrimapr.website/_posts/2020-05-29-african-open-health-facility-data.md

 ## Number of facilities listed

-Below we compare the number of facilities from each master facility list to the number of facilities that are available from two open continent-wide health facility registries mentioned earlier.
+Below we compare the number of facilities from each master facility list to the number of facilities that are available from two open continent-wide health facility registries.
+The continental datasets are [healthsites.io](https://healthsites.io/) and a resource developed by the [KEMRI-Wellcome Trust Research Programme](https://pubmed.ncbi.nlm.nih.gov/31346183/) now hosted by the World Health Organisation (WHO).

 ![Number of facilities per dataset]({{ site.baseurl }}/assets/img/posts_20200529_2.png)